mitre/aws-rds-crunchy-data-postgresql-stig-baseline/README.md

 # aws-rds-crunchy-data-postgresql-9-stig-baseline

-InSpec profile to validate the secure configuration of AWS RDS PostgreSQL 9.x Database, against [DISA](https://iase.disa.mil/stigs/)'s **PostgresSQL 9.x Security Technical Implementation Guide (STIG) Version 1, Release 1**.
+InSpec profile to validate the secure configuration of AWS RDS PostgreSQL 9.x Database, against [DISA](https://iase.disa.mil/stigs/)'s PostgresSQL 9.x Security Technical Implementation Guide (STIG) Version 1, Release 1.

 ## Getting Started
 It is intended and recommended that InSpec run this profile from a __"runner"__ host (such as a DevOps orchestration server, an administrative management system, or a developer's workstation/laptop) against the target remotely over __ssh__.